 Differential equations of the first order; linear differential equations of higher order; applications to the physical sciences.
 Systems of linear differential equations, series solutions; the Laplace transform.
-Prerequisite: MA116 or permission of instructor.
+Prerequisite: MA116 with a grade of C or better.

-MA301+ Mathematics for Elementary School Teachers I 3 credits
+MA301+ Mathematics for Elementary

+School Teachers I 3 credits

 The first course in a two-semester sequence providing an in-depth reconsideration of key mathematical concepts in the K-8 curriculum.

 Representation and properties of integers.
 Physical and geometric interpretations of arithmetic operations.
 Use of manipulatives.
 Inverse relationships between addition and subtraction, multiplication and division.
 Arithmetic of signed numbers.
 Interrelationship between representation of numbers and algorithms of elementary arithmetic.
 Arithmetic vs. algebra.
 Problem solving techniques.
 This course is open only to mathematics majors in the K-5 and K-8 tracks.
 Prerequisite: MA210 with a grade of C or better.